HOLIDAYS IN LIVORNO

 The Old Fortress

-The “Fortezza Vecchia”, or old fortress, is a fortification that stands on the edge of Livorno’s Medici Port.
-It has undergone reconstruction and many alterations over the centuries and embodies the entire history of the city, from its origins to the present day.
+The Fortezza Vecchia (Old Fortress) is a fortification that stands at the edge of Livorno’s Medici Port.
+It is the result of renovations and reconstructions over the centuries and encapsulates the entire history of the city, from its origins to the present day.

 Mediterranean Natural History Museum